-- Franchisees will bring private sector dynamism to the task of rolling out groups. - The combination of a simple and appreciated product and a vast market should inspire the best entrepreneurs extend outreach across regions - It should institutionalise a market-driven model which could scale up activities. - Involvement of local entrepreneurs should reduce the cost of group formation and training. - In later stages, competition may prompt franchisees to expand their services. - Links between entrepreneurs and communities should create benefits as these franchisees could also become agents of mobile service providers, insurance companies or banks, thus introducing synergy in financial inclusion and helping them cross-sell various financial products.
+- Franchisees will bring private sector dynamism to the task of rolling out groups. - The combination of a simple and appreciated product and a vast market should inspire the best entrepreneurs extend outreach across regions - It should institutionalise a market-driven model which could scale up activities. - Involvement of local entrepreneurs should reduce the cost of group formation and training. - In later stages, competition may prompt franchisees to expand their services. - Links between entrepreneurs and communities should create benefits as these franchisees could also financial inclusion and helping them cross-sell various financial products.